WillBrock/terraform-ecs/README.md

 ## Build the ECS infrastructure

-Replace the values in variables.tf with your ECR
+Update the variables in dev.tfvars to fit your needs

 ```bash
 terraform apply